The Open Source CMS, Drupal, is approaching its 20th birthday and has evolved significantly over the years.

 This means you can stick with Drupal 8.9 until the end of 2021.

 However, it's important to note that Drupal 9 is ideal for sites looking for forward compatibility with later releases.

 While not all Drupal 8 code is compatible with Drupal 9, it offers an excellent opportunity for businesses considering a migration from other CMSs to leverage Drupal 9's features.

 Primarily, check the status of your favorite contributed modules if they are Drupal 9 compatible or not because eventually, you would want your site to be migrated to Drupal 9.

 For more, below is the checklist to begin with the upgrade process.

 Drupal 9 Update Checklist

-- Ensure your site is up to the latest minor version, i.e., Drupal 8.9.
-Upgrades are not supported beyond Drupal 8.8.
+Ensure your site is up to the latest minor version, Drupal 8.9.
+Upgrades aren't supported beyond Drupal 8.8.

-- Deprecate code on your site and fix it if required with the help of the Upgrade Status module.
+- Deprecate code on your site and fix it if necessary with the help of the Upgrade Status module.

-- Check whether your site is based on Composer or tarballs.
-This will decide the actual upgrade flow.
+Determine whether your site is based on Composer or tarballs, as this affects the upgrade process.